DRA-chaos/Quantum-Club-Starter-Kit/README.md

 # Quantum-Club-Starter-Kit
+ "Alone we can do so little; together we can do so much." - Helen Keller
 ## How to create a Quantum Computing Club ?

 Quantum Computing has started gaining traction very fast, particularly in this decade that has witnessed several monumental discovereies in the field of Artificial Intelligence, Health and innovation etc.